LuiGGi629/zadania/README.md

 ## ASCII Strings

 18. Function that accepts a list of strings and returns a dictionary containing the strings as keys and a list of corresponding ASCII characters codes as values.

+## Double-valued Dictionary

+19. Function that accepts a list of three-item tuples and returns a dictionary where the keys are the first item of each tuple and the values are a two-tuple of the remaining two items of each input tuple.